 (III) Neuroprotection and Neurodegenerative Disease Research

 Accordingly, protirelin is widely used in preclinical research on Alzheimer's disease, Parkinson's disease, amyotrophic lateral sclerosis (ALS), spinal cord injury, and other disorders.
 Animal experiments demonstrate that protirelin alleviates learning and memory impairments and reduces β-amyloid deposition in Alzheimer's disease mouse models; relieves bradykinesia and protects dopaminergic neurons in Parkinson's disease models; and promotes neurological functional recovery following spinal cord injury, improving limb motor and sensory function.
-Furthermore, protirelin peptide serves as an adjunctive treatment for disorders of consciousness (e.g., post-traumatic coma), facilitating consciousness recovery by activating central neural pathways.
+Furthermore, protirelin peptide serves as an adjunctive treatment for disorders of consciousness, facilitating consciousness recovery by activating central neural pathways.

 Research Field: A Core Tool for Endocrine and Neurobiological Studies